-The late-night host and television funnyman is often topical ("When the phone rings at Meryl Streep’s house, do you think she says, ‘Don’t answer it, it’s just another one of those Oscar nominations?'"), sometimes a bit more random ("When someone calls me pretentious, the white gloves come off."), but almost always funny.
+The late-night host and television funnyman is often topical.
+He once wrote, “When the phone rings at Meryl Streep’s house, do you think she says, ‘Don’t answer it, it’s just another one of those Oscar nominations?’“

 6. Pour Me Coffee, @pourmecoffee

 Pour Me Coffee’s goal is to be “Funny and/or interesting.”
 And that’s just what he delivers — in the form of political satire, interesting facts, images, and wry takes on current events and sports.